francescobarbarulo/kubernetes-starter-pack/guides/lab0.md

 ## Notes

 * During the lab, be careful to execute the commands provided in the guides in the right environment.
-When you find a monitor emoji (🖥️) you are required to switch environment.
+It is always specified at the beginning of each section by a monitor emoji (🖥️).

-* When you find a string between angle brackets (e.g. `<something>`), you need to replace it with the right value, hopefully self-explanatory.
+* When you find a string between angle brackets (e.g. `<something>`), hopefully self-explanatory, you need to replace it with the right value.

 ## Next